matchalunatic/vaporwave-generator/README.md

 This is my toy project and something I use to learn about graphics.

 This is python.
-This is an homage to the super cool and chill videos made by Switched On SNES
+This is an homage to the super cool and chill videos made by Switched On SNES.

 This is a tribute to the world of analog synths.

+# Design

+All objects are driven by generators (functions that yield values).

+At each clock tick the generators are asked for a new value and the objects vary accordingly.

+This allows for various data sources: mathematical functions, user interaction, randomness, music properties...

+Some effects have hardcoded values: this is often temporary or because the effect only makes sense with these values.

 # Plans